zhhuta/vpsnet/vps.net.md

 	template = 4302
 	...

-We are almost ready to build infra we have all variable to do it, but we need to store IP address of newly created VMs and their passwords.
-For this we going to create sqlite db.
+Okay - we're almost ready!
+We have all our variables but we need to think about storing details of each VM after it's creation.
+To help accomplish this we going to create an sqlite db.

-## Sqlite Inint

 	def init_db():
 		"""Creating DB """